How to get started with Diablo 3 Season 24, now live

 - 15 of each Act’s bounty crafting materials — Khanduran Runes, Caldeum Nightshade, Arreat War Tapestries, Corrupted Angel Flesh, and Westmarch Holy Water

 Once you complete the Challenge Rift, log back in on your Seasonal character in Adventure Mode.
-Start on Hard if you are comfortable with raised difficulty, as you will get the automatic increase to experience.
-With the gold (and 1 Death’s Breath apiece), you can max level both the Blacksmith and the Mystic, which also knocks out two of the Season’s Chapter 1 requirements.
-Spend the blood shards at Kadala for gear roulette based on your class (and another Season requirement in Chapter 3); you can see what is available for your class at level 1 on D3 Planner.
+Start on a greater difficulty if you’re comfortable with raised difficulty, as you will get a nice increase to experience.
+With the gold from the challenge rift (and 1 Death’s Breath apiece), you can max level both the Blacksmith and the Mystic, which also knocks out two of the Season’s Chapter 1 requirements.
+Finally, spend the blood shards at Kadala for gear roulette based on your class (and another Season requirement in Chapter 3); you can see what is available for your class at level 1 on D3 Planner.

 This is how my typical Season start plays out:

 - Play in Adventure Mode.
-I always start in Adventure Mode; while I enjoy the story in D3, it doesn’t bring anything to the Season for me.
+I always start in Adventure Mode; while I enjoy the story in D3, it doesn’t bring anything to the Season.
 (Plus, it lets you dive straight into bounties for big rewards.)

 - Don’t forget the follower.
-Hire a follower — Enchantress, Scoundrel, or Templar — to lend a hand as you go.
+Hire a follower — Enchantress, Scoundrel, or Templar — to lend a hand as you go, especially since the follower system revamp.

 - Upgrade your weapon.
 Hit the merchants to get an upgraded weapon.
 Some recommend grabbing the weapon from one of your followers; you can do this, but the merchants may have better options, and you have the gold from your challenge cache.
 Live a little!

 - Get Kanai’s Cube.
-Alternatively, go straight to grab Kanai’s Cube (after talking to the spirit of Zoltan Kulle in town) from the Ruins of Sescheron in Act 3.
+Go straight to grab Kanai’s Cube (after talking to the spirit of Zoltan Kulle in town) from the Ruins of Sescheron in Act 3.
 You will need it for the next steps.

 Remember to check back with your Blacksmith every 5-10 levels.
 You will be able to craft a new weapon for yourself with an impressive damage boost: two-handed items are your best bet on this front.